laurencelundblade/draft-ietf-cbor-cde/draft-ietf-cbor-cde.md

      additional two bytes (ai = 0x19).
    * 65536 to 4294967295 and -65537 to -4294967296 MUST be encoded
      only with an additional four bytes (ai = 0x1a).

-1. If maps or arrays are emitted, they MUST use definite-length encoding (never indefinite-length).

-1. If text or byte strings are emitted, they MUST use definite-length encoding (never indefinite-length).

 1. If floating-point numbers are emitted, the following apply: